 Courses are divided into two basic segments.
 The first half of the program is typically comprised of general education courses, with the latter half made up of courses in the major.
 Core classes typically cover subjects such as:

 Master’s Degree Programs

-Graduate programs are structured as Master of Arts (MA), Master of Science (MS), Master of Business Administration (MBA) with a specialized focus in HR management or other specific areas of human resources such as labor relations.
+Graduate programs are structured as Master of Arts (MA), Master of Science (MS), or Master of Business Administration (MBA) with a specialized focus in HR management or another specific areas of human resources, like labor relations.